lskatz/fasten/paper/paper.md

 There are 20 executables including but not limited to read metric generation, read cleaning, kmer counting, read validation, and regular expressions for interleaved fastq files.

-We have also taken advantage of Rust to make comprehensive and standardized documentation.
-Continuous integration was implemented in GitHub Actions for unit testing, containerizing, and benchmarking.
-Benchmarking was performed against other mainstream packages using `hyperfine` using 100 replicates and 2 burn-ins [@Peter_hyperfine_2023].

-## Results
+## Documentation, testing, and benchmarking

-Documentation, the container, and code are available at GitHub.
+Benchmarking scripts, documentation, the container, and code are available at GitHub.
 Benchmarking results were graphed into \autoref{fig:benchmarks}.
+Analogous subcommands from widely used tools were timed and compared against Fasten using the Hyperfine framework [@Peter_hyperfine_2023].
+Hyperfine options were kept as default, except using 100 replicates and 2 burn-ins.
+We added inline documentation in the Rust code, which helped make comprehensive and standardized documentation.
+Continuous integration was implemented in GitHub Actions for unit testing.
+Each executable is tested to make sure the expected output is obtained with each `git push` event.
+We also used GitHub Actions to automatically create a Docker container which is also available on the GitHub repo.

 ![Benchmarks comparing fasten with other analagous tools.
 From left to right, then to bottom: Trimming with a minimum quality score; converting fastq to fasta; interleaving R1 and R2 reads; kmer counting; normalizing read depth using kmer coverage; Searching for a sequence in a fastq file; downsampling reads; sorting fastq entries by either sequence or ID; and converting nonstandard fastq files to a format whose entries are four lines each, and selecting the first 100.\label{fig:benchmarks}](benchmarks.png)